 by Kerri Harris

-Negotiating techniques are important in getting what you want.
+Editor’s Note: Learning proven negotiating techniques are important in getting what you want.
 As the author indicates, most of us are involved in negotiating in some form or other on a daily basis.
 Here is a look at the process of negotiation and tips you can use to improve your negotiating skills as you progress through the process of negotiation.

 The average person engages in some form of negotiation on a daily basis.
 From time-management struggles to managing employees, work/life balances issues and even parenthood, opportunities to hone negotiation skills are everywhere.
 Improving your negotiation skills can mean greater peace of mind, increased harmony among the team, and the chance to advance personal and business relationships toward future success.